 If you don’t have your original laptop charger with you, using a universal power adapter is probably something you can use temporarily.
 But you need to be aware that it is not ideal because a universal power adapter has not been designed explicitly for laptop charging.

 We don’t recommend that you use a universal adapter unless you have to because it could cause damage to your laptop.
-An original laptop charger that was supplied with your laptop is specifically designed for the job.
-It will provide charge at a rate that is completely safe.
+Instead, an original laptop charger that was supplied with your laptop is specifically designed for the job.
+It will provide a charge at a completely safe rate.

-Although universal power adapters are available in many stores, you are not going to find one that is an exact replacement for your original charger.
-You need to find out the specifications of your original laptop charger and then find a universal power adapter that is the closest to it.
+Although universal power adapters are available in many stores, you will not find one that is an exact replacement for your original charger.
+Instead, you need to find out the specifications of your original laptop charger and then find a universal power adapter that is the closest to it.
 Don’t just buy any universal power adapter and plug this into your laptop.